 - Meditating: meditation can lift your mood, increase your energy, bring down stress, and even help you sleep better.

-- Breathing exercises: incorporating slow and deep breaths into your daily routine can help your body and mind relax.
+- Breathing exercises: utilizing the best breathing app and incorporating slow and deep breaths into your daily routine can help your body and mind relax.

 - Others: tai chi, guided imagery, journaling, “worry time,” etc.

 Instead of picking one technique, you can try out two or more to see how your body and mind respond to them.
 Start with a couple of minutes of each technique that you’ve chosen a day and gradually increase the time.

 Remember, you should always do your practice in a quiet and comfortable place.

 Hobbies are an excellent way to unwind, especially if you are under a lot of pressure.
 Engaging in something you like induces feel-good emotions, which in turn combat stress.

 The good thing is that you don’t need tons of free time to enjoy your hobby.
 About 20-30 minutes a day is enough time to focus on relaxing activities of interest.

 Stress and anxiety have underlying triggers or causes you have to know to eliminate or reduce them.
 These triggers can be anything — from your job issues to your relationships with your partner.